grantbow/fit/FAQ.md

    together to achieve shared goals.
 A system of shared storage is adaptable to many team needs and can be implemented in many ways.
 This system has evolved to capitalize on shared storage with the fewest limitations.

+Q: Why do IT projects run over time and over budget?
+A: The alternatives to good IT project practices are are all too common, in IT projects and other projects.
+Intentionally disregard issues are lost.
+   Project members hope problems known to some but somehow not surfaced will not attract attention.
+Facts that may affecting limitng project budget, time, scope, quality or other resources need to be known despite shifting pressures.
+Implementers should keep their own notes in addition to whatever systems projects provide.
+Hoping people remember things isn't a recipe for success as one person's recollection may or may not be valuable to another project member now or in the future.
+Due to human nature people who do notice things will often not say anything, so when they do it's best to record the ideas they have so everyone has a better chance of providing the best project outcome possible.
+These issues need to be recorded immediately using any available device.
+Using [FIT](FIT.md) conventions supports this using your present tools to capture valuable notes and ideas.
+The bug tool manages them.
+Specialized, high maintenance issue systems officially provided to project team members are not appropriate for collecting all possible project knowledge.

 Q: This can never work because [...]
 A: Okay, so use something that works better for you.